adjohnston85/Lamia/snakemake/README.md

 **Note**: `output_path` defaults to the working directory.
 Using the `-s` or `--snakefile` option, this pipeline can be run from (and thus output to) a directory that is not `snakemake/workflow`.
 Alternatively, the `output_path` can be explicitly specified, regularless of where snakemake is run from.
 However, we advise copying/cloning this pipeline for each new project and outputing to the `snakemake/workflow`.
 The `rsync` option can then be used to transfer output to its final destination.
-Snakemake will automatically manage the creation of Conda environments and execution of rules.
-However, if modifications need be made to the Conda environments, `conda_prefix` will need to be changed.
-You can also use your own Conda/Mamba install and skip step 2.

 <br>